 - Talk about power dynamics in relationships and what a healthy relationship looks like

-- Check in with your son about the content he has covered at school
+- Check in with your child about the content they have covered at school

 - Discuss the role of alcohol (and drugs) and the potential effect this can have on the understanding of boundaries and giving, as well as providing, consent.